 While a portion of the trail includes a self-interpretive section we encourage groups to schedule a guided hike with our talented staff.

 The TON Trails system offers over 10 miles of multi-use trails for bikers, hikers, and runners only.
-The Alan and Pat Rausenberger Kid’s Terrain Park (opening in Spring 2021) includes a pump track, a push bike track, and .25 mile fun loop to introduce kids to riding on trails.
+The Alan and Pat Rausenberger Kid’s Terrain Park will include a pump track, a push bike track, and .25 mile fun loop to introduce kids to riding on trails.
 The trail system offers a variety of difficulty levels for users and can be accessed just off of Giant City Road after entering Touch of Nature.

 The teams course is a series of powerful leadership and team-building experiences designed to maximize individual and team potential, and is a fun way to build camaraderie and cooperation in any group or organization.